COALAIP/specs/README.md

 ## PLEASE REVIEW THIS SECTION FIRST BEFORE CONTINUING FURTHER

-This document is a work in progress!
+This document is a work in progress.
 Some sections contain the keyword "TODO" and a description on what should be written.
-To everyone reading this: feel free to take the time to conduct research in an unfinished area to write the section yourself.
+Feel free to take the time to conduct research in an unfinished area and write the section yourself.

-If your section contains information from external documents, please make sure to link to any appropriate sources.
+If your contribution contains information from external documents, please make sure to link to any appropriate sources.

-If your section relies on a field that wasn't previously explained, please take a moment to to briefly define the field to give other readers of this document a chance to on-board easily.
+If your contribution relies on a field that wasn't previously explained, please provide an overview of the field to give other readers the necessary background.

 This document has a soft characters-per-line limit of 100 characters (note that by including links, only the descriptor counts).
-Please respect while writing.
+Please respect this limit while writing.

 As human beings are capable of recognizing patterns easily, make sure to follow the other, hereto not explicitly mentioned, text formating patterns as close as possible.

-As an overall metric for this document:
+As an overall guideline for contributions to this document document:

-- Think practical
+- Think practical.
-- Think in technologies
+- Think in technologies.
-- Don't reinvent the wheel; use what's already out there and if so, give proper attribution
+- Don't reinvent the wheel.
+Use what's already out there and give proper attribution.
-- Write as if you had to implement next week!
+- Write as if you had to implement next week.

 ## General TODOs:

-- In some cases synonyms for lingo was used.
-Remove all occurrences
+- Improve consistency of use of defined terms.
+Synonyms for technical terms should be replaced with the standard term.
-- When releasing this document to the public, write an introductory section explaining what COALA is, why this document matters, what is left to do, what are COALA's general goals are and so on...
+- Before releasing this document to the public, write an introductory section explaining what COALA is, what its general goals are, why this document matters, what is left to do, and so on...
 - Sometimes this document references internally to other sections ("as seen in the above section", ...).
-Using relative links, we should point to the sections, we're writing about
+Using relative links, we should point to the sections we're writing about

 ## Table of Contents